Work and play in Calgary

 Calgary is a safe, clean and healthy city.
-In fact, Calgary was ranked the Cleanest City in the World by Huffington Post in 2013.
 And in a North American quality of living survey done by Mercer, Calgary also ranked the 16th highest city for personal safety and security.

 In Alberta, health care is completely free – you don’t even pay a monthly premium – while in terms of public safety, the city makes a significant investment in Calgary’s security and protective services (police, fire, bylaw and emergency medical services).